BrendelGroup/BWASP/README.md

 singularity pull --name bwasp.simg shub://littleblackfish/BWASP
 ```

-This downloads a pre-built container does not require sudo permission.
+This downloads a pre-built container that __does not require sudo permission__ to run.
 This is the recommended way of running the workflow and should exactly reproduce our published results.
 Alternatively, one can build the same image from scratch using the [recipe](Singularity) by doing :

 ```